raisenational/serverless-dynamodb/README.md

 ### In your code

 Set the 'region', 'endpoint' and 'credentials' parameters in the AWS SDK constructor.
-For example:
+For example with the AWS SDK V3 (recommended):

 ```ts
 import { DynamoDBClient } from '@aws-sdk/client-dynamodb';